How to Make a Craft Tray from a Box Lid

 Place the craft tray in the arts and crafts corner where it is accessible for transporting materials to the table.

 You'll be prepared for the next spontaneous request: Can we do a craft?

-Filling the tray with art supplies is all the kids need for an opportunity to be creative.
+Fill the tray with art supplies to provide an opportunity for kids to be creative.

 Projects for home or school on our DIY Pinterest Board.